Courses Offered by Department

 ANT 490 Field Experience in AnthropologyPrerequisite: permission of instructor.

 Supervised group study and/or research in an off campus setting.
 A fee may be charged to cover travel expenses.
+Identical with AAS 490.
+Cannot receive credit for both ANT 490 and AAS 490.
+Variable content course.
 May be repeated when topic changes.

 ANT 499 Internship in AnthropologyPrerequisite: 18 hours of ANT and permission of instructor.